Oregon halts electric vehicle rebates due to demand, money

 SALEM, Ore.
-(AP) — Oregon will temporarily suspend rebates for buying or leasing an electric vehicle for a year starting in May because too many people are applying and the program is running out of money, The Oregonian/OregonLive reported Thursday.
+(AP) — Oregon will temporarily suspend rebates for buying or leasing an electric vehicle for a year starting in May because too many people are applying and the program is running out of money, KOIN 6 reported Wednesday.

 A growing number of Oregonians are buying or leasing electric vehicles, with over 60,600 registered in the state.